 LINC with Dounreay is a scheme set up to encourage small and medium enterprises (SMEs) at a local and national level to collaborate with each other to deliver innovative solutions that support the Dounreay decommissioning programme.

-A series of work packages will be identified focusing on the various challenges faced across the site, with around 2 opportunities per quarter advertised on this page.
+A series of work packages will be identified focusing on the various challenges faced across the site and advertised on this page.

 Companies are invited to register and receive information directly as it becomes available.
 Projects now launched as part of the scheme can be seen in the opportunities section below.